Home..

 Training

-The following Figure shows the training histories for 15 ensembles using the multiSWAG approach.
+The following Figure shows the training histories for 10 models using the multiSWAG approach.
 The left side shows the initial step using ADAM optimizers.
 The right side shows the training histories for the SWAG approach using SGD optimizers.

 multi_swag_samples